-Julia recently appeared in a multi-day High Court trial concerning a claim for an order for sale, which raised issues relating to the scope of the doctrine of res judicata and the law relating to “illusory trusts”.
-She has also recently appeared on behalf of lender in a County Court trial where it was alleged that a transfer had been induced by fraudulent misrepresentation, undue influence and was an unconscionable bargain.
-The lender was successful, and the claim was dismissed.
+- acting for the claimant in Law Society v Dua EWHC 3528 (Ch).
+This was a multi-day High Court trial concerning a claim for an order for sale, which raised issues relating to the scope of the doctrine of res judicata and the law relating to “illusory trusts”

-Julia has also acted in cases before specialist property tribunals.
-She successfully represented a developer who made an application for a prescriptive right of way in Harepath v Care and Skill Pest Control First Tier Tribunal (Property Chamber, Land Registration Division) 31 October 2016, REF/2015/0739 which raised a question of law relating to the ability of squatter in adverse possession to acquire an easement by prescription.
+- successfully representing a developer who made an application for a prescriptive right of way in Harepath v Care and Skill Pest Control First Tier Tribunal (Property Chamber, Land Registration Division) 31 October 2016, REF/2015/0739 which raised a question of law relating to the ability of squatter in adverse possession to acquire an easement by prescription.

 - University of Cambridge, Emmanuel College: MA Law (2008-2011)